hiimzackjones/hiimzackjones.github.io/_posts/2017-10-16-Linux-Portfolio.md

 ## Open Source vs Closed Source
 Linux is known as an Open Source system.
 This means two things:
 * It first means that essentially anyone can be part of the development.
 When working on systems as vital as a full operating system, having varying developers means that the systems are almost always secure and reliable.
 Applications that are open source developed often go through many improvements and changes and are facilitated using a version control system.
 To put it simply, imagine many different suggestions for what to do next on a project, and then the best options get put into play.
+* It also means that the rights to use the software is generally open and free for anyone to use.
+Open source allows to have as many people using and working on the progress of the system at once.
+In theory this makes the system inheirently stronger.

 ## Distros
 Distros are short for Distributions and the different versions of linux.
 Sometimes Distros are created or forked from different opinions or methods for doing something in the Open Source Development process.
 Distros are also created for specific needs, like taking a system and adjusting it so it works well in a manufacturing environment for controlling machines, or creating a system that works on a small embedded device.